Liam Payne, former One Direction member, dies after hotel balcony fall

 Behind her, mourning fans lit candles and sang the One Direction song “Infinity.”

-Payne is survived by his son Bear, whom he had with former Girls Aloud member Cheryl Cole.
-Cole is an former X Factor judge who was present for both of Payne’s X Factor auditions.
+Payne is survived by his son Bear, whom he had with former Girls Aloud member Cheryl Tweedy.
+Tweedy is an former X Factor judge who was present for both of Payne’s X Factor auditions.
 The couple confirmed they had split in 2018 but continued to co-parent.

 In a video shared on YouTube in 2023, Payne talked about the love and affection he felt for Bear.